mennowitteveen/prstools-release/README.md

 It makes PRS generation easier, compared to previous tools, by:

-- Super fast reading and matching of sumstats (handles odd formats)
+- Super fast reading and matching of sumstats (handles odd formats).
-- Rapid creation of the model (about 20x faster than earlier PRS-CS)
+- Rapid creation of the model.
 - Automatic generation of the PRS Prediction for target plink files.

 All the above, for a real GWAS sumstat, within 30 minutes using only